zstyblik/grafana.org/source/blog/temp/temp.md

 ### grafana-cli

-Grafana 3.0 comes with a new command like tool called grafana-cli.
-You can easily install plugins from Grafna.net with this tool.
+Grafana 3.0 comes with a new command line tool called grafana-cli.
+You can easily install plugins from Grafana.net with it.
 For
 example: